ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/rtp-llm/rtp-llm-server.md

 You can use the `rtp-llm` server program and submit requests using an OpenAI-compatible API.
 This enables applications to be created which access the LLM multiple times without starting and stopping it.
 You can also access the server over the network to another machine hosting the LLM.

 One additional software package is required for this section.
-Install `jq` on your computer using:
+Install `jq` on your computer using the following commands:

 ```bash
 sudo apt install jq -y